 Examines selected authors and themes in American literature from its beginnings through the 1820s.
 Identifies texts within their cultural and historical contexts.
 Explores multiple genres, including autobiography, essay, poetry, drama, and fiction.

 Studies modern American literature (c.
-1900-1945) in relation to intellectual and historical developments.
-Emphasizes important works by major writers responding to radical changes in America brought on by shifting demographics, artistic experimentation, and world war.
+1900-1960s) in relation to intellectual, historical, and ethical developments.
+Emphasizes important works by major fiction writers, poets, and playwrights responding to radical changes in America brought on by industrial-capitalist transformation, shifting demographics, women's rights, minority rights, artistic experimentation, and world wars.

 Surveys a wide range of Native American literature.
 Examines the cultures and identities of Native Americans through the study of literary texts including mythology and works by contemporary writers such as N. Scott Momaday, Leslie Marmon Silko, Louise Erdrich, and Sherman Alexie, among others.